torbinprotocol/TIP/100% revenue-sharing referral program.md

 <h1>BTC Goldstandard Referral System</h1>

 <p>Invite friends to join the Goldstandard community and experience a new way to earn BTC.
 Invite more friends and earn more BTC.
-During this 6 month limited time event, the referral rate for the first 6 months is 100%, with the platform taking no cut.</p>
+During this 6 month limited time event, the referral rate is at 100%, with the platform taking no cut.</p>

 <h2>BTC Goldstandard Platform 100% Referral Rules</h2>